 The Full Effect

 It may come as a surprise, but sleep has a huge effect on your children and their development.
-An occasional late night will not harm them, but consecutive shortages of sleep can have a very negative impact upon their mood, productivity, and academic performance.
+An occasional late-night will not harm them, but consecutive shortages of sleep can have a very negative impact on their mood, productivity, and academic performance.